-The service agreements with all board members come into effect when the company successfully completes its listing on the Sydney Stock Exchange.
+The service agreements with all board members came into effect when the company successfully completed its listing on the Sydney Stock Exchange in November 2020.

 Remuneration and other terms of employment for key management personnel are formalised in service agreements.
 Details of these agreements are as follows: